hashicorp/vault-client-dotnet/docs/Auth.md

 <a name="ociwriterole"></a>
 # **OCIWriteRole**

-> void OCIWriteRole (OCIWriteRoleRequest oCIWriteRoleRequest, string role, string ociMountPath = "oci", TimeSpan? wrapTTL = null)
+> void OCIWriteRole (string role, OCIWriteRoleRequest oCIWriteRoleRequest, string ociMountPath = "oci", TimeSpan? wrapTTL = null)

 Create a role and associate policies to it.